 Fortunately, avoiding this mistake isn’t complicated.
 Zeidman said the best move consumers can make before starting a balance transfer is to create a household budget showing their monthly expenses and income.
 Once they’ve done this, they can determine exactly how much they can devote each month to paying down their credit card debt.

 Zeidman recommends that consumers set up an automated monthly withdrawal from their checking accounts for this amount to pay down their transferred debt at a rate that they can afford.

 “Budgeting is important.
 Autopay is important, too.
 It’s a way to keep you honest with your payments,” Zeidman said.
 “Set it and forget it, and then watch your credit card debt decrease month by month.”

 How to transfer a balance with the major credit card issuers

-Transferring your existing debt to a card with a 0% introductory interest rate gives you an opportunity to pay it off without worrying about interest.
-If done properly, a balance transfer can help you take control of your credit card debt.
+Transferring your existing debt to a card with a 0 percent introductory interest rate gives you an opportunity to pay it off without worrying about interest for a limited time.
+If you do it properly, a balance transfer can help you take control of your credit card debt.